 \section{Introduction}

 The Kolmogorov–Arnold Network (KAN) \citep{liu2024kan} is a neural architecture grounded in the Kolmogorov–Arnold representation theorem \citep{kolmogorov2009representation}, which states that any multivariate continuous function can be expressed as a superposition of univariate continuous functions and addition.
-The original KAN leverages B-splines to model these univariate components due to their strong approximation capabilities.
-KAN has been shown to exhibit no spectral bias \citep{wang2024expressiveness}, making it advantageous for learning functions with high-frequency components.
-However, in practice, computing B-spline bases using De Boor's iteration and the required rescaling of the B-spline domain during training introduces significant computational overhead.
-To mitigate this issue, recent work has explored alternative basis functions and approaches. \citet{li2024fastkan} proposed FastKAN, which replaces B-splines with Gaussian radial basis functions (RBFs) and uses layer normalization to avoid domain rescaling, offering a simpler and faster implementation while retaining competitive accuracy.
-Extending this approach, FasterKAN \citep{Athanasios2024} introduces a reflectional switch activation function (RSWAF) that approximates Gaussian RBFs without costly exponential evaluations, leading to further reductions in computational cost.
-Adaptive meshing via FreeKnots-KAN, as proposed in \citet{zheng2025free} and \citet{actor2025leveraging}, improved both the accuracy and stability by learning the placement of B-spline knots.

-All of the aforementioned modifications to the basic KAN architecture can be viewed as extensions of radial basis function (RBF) networks \citep{orr1996introduction}, which replace the traditional sigmoidal nonlinearities in neural networks (NNs) with RBFs.
-RBF networks are universal function approximators and have been shown to offer an accurate and interpretable alternative to standard NNs \citep{montazer2018radial}.
-However, they do not scale well to high-dimensional problems: the RBFs themselves become unwieldy high-dimensional functions, and the number of grid centers grows exponentially with the input dimension, reflecting the classic curse of dimensionality.
-In contrast, RBF-KAN leverages univariate RBF basis functions within the superpositional structure prescribed by the Kolmogorov–Arnold theorem, enabling scalable function approximation even in high-dimensional settings.
+The original KAN leverages B-splines to model these univariate components due to their strong approximation capabilities and lack of spectral bias \citep{wang2024expressiveness}.
+However, computing B-spline bases using De Boor’s iteration and the necessary domain rescaling during training introduces significant computational overhead.
+To mitigate this, recent works, e.g., FastKAN \citep{li2024fastkan} and FasterKAN \citep{Athanasios2024} have explored alternative basis functions, such as Gaussian radial basis functions (RBFs) and reflectional switch activation functions (RSWAF), to reduce costs while retaining accuracy.
+Further improvements in stability and accuracy have been achieved through adaptive meshing in FreeKnots-KAN \citep{zheng2025free}, which learns the optimal knot placement.
+These modifications can be viewed as extensions of RBF networks \citep{orr1996introduction}, which replace traditional sigmoidal nonlinearities with RBFs.
+While RBF networks are universal function approximators, they typically struggle with the curse of dimensionality, as the number of grid centers required to achieve uniform approximation accuracy grows exponentially with input dimension.
+In contrast, RBF-KAN leverages univariate RBF basis functions within the superpositional structure of the Kolmogorov–Arnold theorem, enabling scalable function approximation in high-dimensional settings.